-How I ended up in Urgent Care and Diagnosed
+How I Ended up in Urgent Care and Diagnosed with Blood Clots From Flying

 “You could,” she said slowly, “but I think you should go tonight.
 It won’t take long – I just looked up the wait lines at the Urgent Care and you should be able to get in right away.”